Douglas Discovery Rise

 Your browser is outdated.
 Please upgrade here for a better user experience.

-A MRI is an advanced medical imaging tool which uses a strong magnetic field and radio waves to produce detailed imaging of internal organs making it ideal for imaging the heart.
+MRI stands for Magnetic Resonance Imaging and refers to a medical imaging scan that uses a strong magnetic field and radio waves to produce detailed images (or pictures) of internal organs making it ideal for imaging the heart.

 Cardiac MRI is most commonly used for screening and diagnosis of the function of the heart.

 We’ve created this patient experience video that provides an insight into what it’s like to have a Cardiac MRI scan at Queensland X-Ray.

 How do I prepare for my Cardiac MRI scan?

 Most Cardiac MRI scans do not require any special preparation.
 If you are having an Adenosine-stress CMR study, you will be advised at the time of booking what is required.

 At Queensland X-Ray we take patient safety very seriously.
 MRI can be extremely safe provided all safety precautions are followed.
 MRI uses very strong magnetic fields and some people may be at risk in this environment.

 When you book in for your MRI at Queensland X-Ray and when you arrive at your appointment, you will be asked a number of questions to make sure you don’t have any medical implants, devices or medical conditions that may put you at risk.
 Please let our staff know if you have any of the following:

 Let us know if we can help